dask/dask-cloudprovider/doc/source/index.rst

 2. Dask Dashboard link.

 You can stop the cluster with `amlcluster.close()`.
 The cluster will automatically spin down if unused for 20 minutes by default.
-Alternatively, you can delete the Azure ML Compute Target or cancel the Run to stop the cluster.
+Alternatively, you can delete the Azure ML Compute Target or cancel the Run from the Python SDK or UI to stop the cluster.

 .. toctree::
    :maxdepth: 3